 15. Underscores that all inputs to the (deleted: High-Level Political Forum, including those mentioned in paragraph 14) high-level political forum, shall be made available and easily accessible (deleted: in a user-friendly format) utilizing (deleted: and enhancing where necessary) existing web-based platforms (deleted: with linkages as appropriate);

-16. Encourages coherence of the General Assembly and its main committees, the Economic and Social Council, the specialized agencies and the functional commissions of the (deleted: Economic and Social) Council and other intergovernmental bodies and forums with the work of the high-level political forum toward the follow-up and review of the implementation of the Agenda and encourages that the quadrennial comprehensive policy review takes into account the 2030 Agenda for sustainable development and takes note of the ongoing work of the General Assembly and its main committees, the Economic and Social Council and its functional and regional commissions and other intergovernmental bodies and forums on review of their working methods and agendas in order to ensure that they address the implementation of the 2030 Agenda for sustainable development within their respective area of expertise and mandate, while avoiding duplications;
+16. Encourages coherence of the General Assembly and its main committees, the Economic and Social Council, the specialized agencies and the functional commissions of the (deleted: Economic and Social) Council, and other intergovernmental bodies and forums with the work of the high-level political forum toward the follow-up and review of the implementation of the Agenda and encourages that the quadrennial comprehensive policy review takes into account the 2030 Agenda for sustainable development and takes note of the ongoing work of the General Assembly and its main committees, the Economic and Social Council and its functional and regional commissions and other intergovernmental bodies and forums on review of their working methods and agendas in order to ensure that they address the implementation of the 2030 Agenda for sustainable development within their respective area of expertise and mandate, while avoiding duplications;

 17. Requests in this regard the Secretary-General to (deleted: review) streamline the organization of the Department of Economic and Social Affairs (deleted: by reorganizing it) so as to avoid duplication and ensure that the Department as a whole can effectively provide support to the high level political forum in a cohesive, coordinated and collaborative manner;